2019/2020 Processing Fellow – Jeanie Pai

 Tom is a Media Archivist and Filmmaker working within the Archives of Medgar Evers College.
 His work has screened at True/False, AFI Docs, Doc NYC, and the New Orleans Film Festival.
 He holds a Master of Fine Arts in Film from Hunter College and is currently pursuing a Masters of Library and Information Studies from Queens College.
 His interests examine the overlap between the practices of documentary filmmaking and archival preservation.

 The 2019/2020 Archival Graduate Fellowships Program is made possible due to the generosity of the Gladys Krieble Delmas Foundation.
-Thanks to the Delmas Foundation, we are able to offer full-year fellowships for the first time.
+Graduate Fellows will be working on a project to “Establish a Memory Lab for Campus and Community Engagement.”

 Spring 2019 Fellowships were made possible due to the generosity of J. Chester Johnson and Steven Errera.

-Max Thorn worked with Professor Carol Giardina to integrate archival materials and instruction into the class History 392w: America in the 1960s.
+Max (pictured with Head of SCA Annie Tummino) worked with Professor Carol Giardina to integrate archival materials and instruction into the class History 392w: America in the 1960s.
 Learn more about Max’s work in the “Teaching with Archives” guide he helped create.

 Spring 2019 Archival Processing Fellow – Abby Sumner

 Abby processed the papers of Leo Kraft, an American composer, teacher, and writer who taught at Queens College from 1947-1989.
 Abby published a finding aid for the collection using ArchivesSpace.